HadrienG2/triple-buffer/README.md

 - Does not use the inefficient compare-and-swap hardware primitive on update
 - Does not suffer from the ABA problem, allowing much simpler code
 - Allocates memory on initialization only, rather than on every update
-- May use more memory (3x payload + 4 integers vs 1x pointer + amount of
+- May use more memory (3x payload + 3x bytes vs 1x pointer + amount of
   payloads and refcounts that depends on the readout and update pattern)
 - Should be slower if updates are rare, faster if updates are frequent